Two groups partner to connect Haitians to sponsors in US

 MIAMI — Two advocacy organizations are partnering to connect Haitians seeking to enter the United States with financial sponsors based in America able to help through the Biden Administration’s new parole process.
 The Haitian Bridge Alliance and Welcome.US made the announcement Wednesday, six days after Biden announced the process now available to Haitians, Cubans, Nicaraguans and Venezuelans.

-“The main goal is to have a bank of people that are mobilized and are ready to go with all of their information and who they want to sponsor if they have a preference,” Saintil said.
+“The main goal is to have a bank of people that are mobilized and are ready to go with all of their information and who they want to sponsor,” Saintil said.
 “We're all hopeful that this is going to really help the community especially for those who don't have sponsors already.”

 To view the full story, please subscribe to The Haitian Times.
 You can choose a $60 Annual Subscription or a $5 Weekly Pass.